 Managers also try to foster two main concepts; authenticity and transparency and social intelligence.
 Managers always try to make the employees feel the part of the project and the organization and give them all the support so that they can increase their efficiency and output.
 In turn, the employees feel more emotionally and psychologically part of the organization and become more responsible for their actions.
 Employees feel more inspired, motivated, important and feel that what they are doing and what they think would be good for the organization which goes beyond their personal achievements.

 The models have been originated perceiving the changing employee needs with each model have been the stepping stone for the more productive and useful model.
-To assume that any one of the models has been the best model is wrong as no model is hundred percent perfect but have been evolving all through the years with the changes in our perception, study and social conditions that have been affecting the human behavior.
+To assume that any one of the models has been the best model is wrong as no model is hundred percent perfect but has been evolving all through the years with the changes in our perception, study, and social conditions affecting human behavior.
 Any of the above models can be modified, applied and extended in many different ways.
-As there has been advancement in the collective understanding of the human behavior, the new social condition emerged and with it there has been an evolution of the new model.
+As there has been advancement in the collective understanding of the human behavior, the new social condition emerged, and with it, there has been an evolution of the new model.

 This has been a guide to Organizational Behavior Model.
 Here we have discussed the basic concept, with five organizational behavior models respectively.
 You may look at the following articles to learn more –